This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Eliminating the Path

 Not everyone wants a path going across their lawn.
-The best way to encourage people not to walk across the path is by eliminating it.
+The best way to encourage people not to walk across the course is by eliminating it.
 When people walk on your grass, the soil underneath it compacts.
 After walking on it repeatedly, grass tends not to grow in this area, leaving a bare patch on the lawn.

 The problem with a bare path is water pools at the surface since the soil won’t absorb as much moisture.
 The water remains at the surface when it snows, creating a muddy mess.